 - You must have a place to live (owning/renting from a third party, not a family member) for 12 months prior to the semester you are wanting in-state residency.
 You cannot live in university housing while establishing residency or at any point thereafter.

 - AND if you are 24 or younger you must prove in those 12 months that you supported yourself over 50% of your tuition and fees and living expenses.
 You will also be asked to show how you will continue that support.
 "529" plans cannot be considered as financial support.

 - AND your parents cannot claim you on their Federal taxes.
-For example if you are applying for fall 2014 your parents CANNOT claim you on their 2013 taxes.
+For example, if you are applying for the fall of 2019 your parents CANNOT claim you on their 2018 taxes.
 You will also have to claim yourself and file SC taxes as a resident.

-**There are exceptions to the twelve months if you are: full time employed in the state of SC by a SC company (must continue to be full time employed until your twelve months has expired), retired in SC receiving benefits in SC, or Military exceptions (please ask for further details on military).
+**There are exceptions to the twelve months if you are: full time employed in the state of SC by an SC company (must continue to be full time employed until your twelve months has expired), retired in SC receiving benefits in SC, or Military exceptions (please ask for further details).

 If you feel you have met the above requirements and your year is up, you can apply for in-state residency.
-You have until the day before classes beginning to apply for that semester (fall, spring and Summer 1).
 It takes between 6 to 8 weeks for a file to be reviewed once you have turned it in.

-Please note that if you do receive in-state tuition and fees that you would lose any out of state waivers or out of state grants since you would no longer be an out of state student.
+Please note that if you are granted in-state tuition and fees, you would lose any out-of-state waivers, grants, or scholarship since you would no longer be an out-of-state student.